 Last year I sent out a questionnaire to several travel bloggers I know who wrote about or lived in Spain.
-I asked them to compile a list of the top must see attractions in the country.
+I asked them to compile a list of the top must-see attractions in the country.
 With a country as large and diverse as Spain, this was a very difficult task, but I have finally compiled the results.
 This list is by no means definitive.
-It is intended to be starting point for a discussion of the great places in Spain.
+It is intended to be a starting point for a discussion of the great places in Spain.

 With that, I present to you The Seven Wonders of Spain!

 One of the most significant chapters in the history of Spain was the Moorish conquest.
 From roughly the 8th to the 15th Century, Moors controlled various parts of Spain and introduced elements of Arab and Islamic culture.
 One of the most significant examples of Moorish architecture remaining in Spain is the palace/fortress of Alhambra in Granada.
-Used as the seat of government for the emirs of Granada, it was also used by Spanish rules after the reconquista in 1492.
+Used as the seat of government for the emirs of Granada, it was also used by Spanish rules after the Reconquista in 1492.
 It has been used as the model for many examples of Moorish revival architecture around the world.